alex-spataru/QAppKiller/README.md

 This library was quickly written by me during an afternoon in which I was desperate to get one of my clients to pay me.
 The corporate group received the final application binary and someone thought that it was a good idea to try to avoid paying me for my 8-month-long work.

-In the case that they pay me, I just need to update my `BAD_CLIENTS.json` file & the application immediately starts working perfectly again (and the end users shall never see my fuck-you banner).
+In the case that they pay me, I just need to update my `BAD_CLIENTS.json` file & the application immediately starts working again (and the end users shall never see my fuck-you banner).

 **UPDATE:** the library worked perfectly for its true purpose, they payed me as soon as they saw the "application suspended" banner.